-The armed forces need emergency protection from life-threatening hazards such as fires, which is why there are many firefighters serving within the U.S. military.
+The armed forces need emergency protection from life-threatening hazards like fires, which is why there are many firefighters serving within the U.S. military.
 Military firefighters control and prevent fires on military bases and facilities, as well as aboard aircraft and ships.

-Because of the nature of their work, and their frequent use of AFFF, many military firefighters have been exposed to toxic PFAS that can cause serious health problems such as cancer.
+Because of the nature of their work, and their frequent use of AFFF, many military firefighters have been exposed to toxic PFAS that can cause serious health problems like cancer.

 AFFF & PFAS on Military Bases

-In the late 1960s, the U.S. Department of Defense (DOD) began requiring all branches of the U.S. military to use AFFF due to its ability to extinguish high-intensity fires involving extremely flammable substances such as oil or petroleum.
+In the late 1960s, the U.S. Department of Defense (DOD) began requiring all branches of the U.S. military to use AFFF due to its ability to extinguish high-intensity fires involving extremely flammable substances like oil or petroleum.

 Given this requirement, military firefighters have been disproportionately exposed to PFAS pollution.
 In fact, according to research by the Environmental Working Group (EWG), many of the highest concentrations of PFAS in the United States have been detected on or around military installations.